alexandrainst/node-red-contrib-json-multi-schema/README.md

 ## node-red-contrib-json-multi-schema-transformer
 * *Context*: Node-RED node, or command line with `index.js multi-schema-transformer --transformsUrl='"https://..."'`
-* *Purpose*: Ability to transform a JSON observation on the fly from whichever format to another format  (e.g. one of the FIWARE NGSI types) using a specified JSONata Schema URL.
+* *Purpose*: Ability to transform a JSON observation on the fly from whichever format to another format (e.g. one of the FIWARE NGSI types) using a specified JSONata URL.
 Schemas are automatically downloaded and cached the first time they are needed.
 * *Configuration*: A Node-RED `transformsUrl` property to indicate the URL of a file listing which JSONata file to use for which data input.
 (See example below).
 * *Input*: A JSON observation in whichever format in the `msg.payload` property.
 * *Output*: The transformed JSON observation in the `msg.payload` property.